aiyan.io

 The IDs act as “keys” to this step of the workflow, and the agent, being an optimizer, instinctively seeks to obtain those keys.
 The failure mode where the LLM hallucinates metadata is eliminated by design, not by prompting.

-Here, the agent sees all the context it needs.
+In this new design, the agent sees all the context it needs.
 It can inspect sources, browse metadata, reason freely.
 But it can’t invoke data flow generation without supplying concrete artifact IDs that only exist if it actually did the prerequisite work.

 You can’t unlock the door without the key, and you can’t get the key without finding it first.
-The agent’s creativity is fully unconstrained: it can explore, retry, combine sources however it wants.
-But the dependency chain remains.
+The agent’s creativity is fully unconstrained: it can explore, retry, combine sources however it wants, but the dependency chain remains.

 The independence of schema and sources also opened up new interaction patterns.
 A user saying “I need to replicate data to this destination table” triggers the agent to find sources matching the schema.
 But “Combine these two source tables into one aggregate view” works in the opposite direction — the agent produces a schema based on the sources.
 Previously, the schema agent might produce a schema requiring columns that the source agent later discovered didn’t exist.
 Now the agent sees everything at once, so it never generates a schema it can’t fulfill.